Synapse-Flux-Lab/rag-loom/docs/docs/Introduction.md

   <div class="executive-card__intro">
   ## Executive Snapshot
     <p>
-      RAG Loom fuses your proprietary data with frontier generative AI, turning static knowledge bases into live, AI-assisted experiences.
+      RAG Loom allows to use your proprietary data with frontier generative AI, turning static knowledge bases into live, AI-assisted experiences.
 Within days, business teams move from “we should explore AI” to measurable impact in customer support, research synthesis, and internal enablement.
     </p>
   </div>
   <div class="executive-card__grid">